-LGBTQ rights have advanced significantly in recent years, resulting in more individuals feeling comfortable living openly.
-However, despite the community’s heightened visibility, LGBTQ individuals continue to be targets of systemic harassment and violence.
-In 2015, the reported number of transgender people murdered in the United States reached a historic high of 15.
-Most of these victims were transgender people of color.
+LGBTQ+ rights have advanced significantly in recent years, resulting in more individuals feeling comfortable living openly.
+However, despite the community’s heightened visibility, LGBTQ+ individuals continue to be targets of systemic harassment and violence.

 State Hate Crimes Laws

 State hate crimes statutes generally function by providing for penalty enhancement, meaning that they increase the penalty for a particular offense (such as assault) if a crime is motivated by the victim belonging to a particular group.
 The rationale is that the acts don’t affect only one person, but also serve to intimidate other members of the group the victim is perceived to be part of.
 Additionally, a victim of a hate crime is likely to take longer to recover than a victim of a crime motivated by other factors.
-There are four states in the United States that have no hate crime laws.
-Nineteen states fail to protect against hate crimes based on sexual orientation.
-Only eleven states protect against hate crimes based on gender identity.
+While almost all states have hate crimes laws, some laws do not cover hate crimes based on sexual orientation and gender identity.